zateutsch/pwa-workshop-student/workshop/5-register-service-worker.md

 | `manifest` | `false` |  Whether to add the `crossorigin="use-credentials"` attribute to `<link rel="manifest">` |
 | `workbox` | *based on mode* | [`generateSW` config options]((https://developer.chrome.com/docs/workbox/modules/workbox-build/#generatesw-mode)); [`injectManifest` config options](https://developer.chrome.com/docs/workbox/modules/workbox-build/#injectmanifest-mode)|

 Behind the scenes, `vite-plugin-pwa` is using [workbox-build](https://developer.chrome.com/docs/workbox/reference/workbox-build/) module to build the service worker.
 By default, it chooses the `generateSW` strategy which invokes the workbox `generateSW` mode.
 You will find this mode most useful when you want to 1) pre-cache files and 2) have simple runtime caching needs.
 The other mode is `injectManifest` which is useful when you want more control over your service worker, for instance, when you want to use other features like `WebPush`.
 You can read more on how to choose the mode in the [workbox-build docs](https://developer.chrome.com/docs/workbox/modules/workbox-build/#which-mode-to-use).
-We will keep the default `generateSW` mode for now.
+Let's will keep the default `generateSW` mode for now.
 This is achieved through the default `VitePWA` configuration `strategies: 'generateSW'`.
-But we will switch to `injectManifest` mode in the [next step](6-notifications.md) when we enable notification feature.
+But you will switch to `injectManifest` mode in the [next step](6-notifications.md) when you enable notification feature.

 ## What is `CacheFirst` strategy?